 Through this experience, I realized the true extent of my leadership capabilities.
 Every leadership experience has its own difficulties, especially when working with new groups of people.
 It is up to a leader to adjust their leadership style, which I did by putting more trust in my team members rather than leading autocratically.
 The trust in my leadership inspired me to change from being a passive person to one with a burning desire to lead and make an impact on others.

+Hi Varick:

+I understand that you want to show your previous leadership experience, but I believe the prompt asks what you would do in Harvard College (your plan moving forward).

+I would shorten this story by half and spend the next half on what you would contribute to your classmates in Harvard College.
+For example, knowing what you’ve learned re: leadership, how will you influence your classmates in group projects?
+Are there any initiatives you can think of to inspire the mission?
+It can be simple actions or behaviors that you think will positively influence others or bigger projects.

+All the best!